ChuckleQu/CS224n-NLP-with-DL/README.md

 In fact, they are different when being the activation function in neural nets.
 Firstly, if we use the sigmoid function to do the multi-class classification, the addition of output probabilities does not necessarily be 1, maybe greater than 1, which means it allows overlap between each class.
 However, for softmax, the class will be mutually exclusive, and the addition of the probabilities will be exact 1.

-Secondly, actually, I'm not sure whether I understand correctly or not.
+Secondly, actually, I'm not sure whether I understand correctly.
 Well, taking binary classification for example, when using the sigmoid function, we will have one output neuron, but softmax will have two since sigmoid is kind of calculating the probability for one class, but softmax is actually calculating the probability for each class.

 ### Training with "cross entropy loss"
 It's really exciting to see entropy as well since I've learned some so-called entropy in a project before.
 It's not hard to understand the "cross entropy loss".
 However, in the lecturer, there's no derivation of the "cross entropy loss", so it may look a little bit wired since it seems to come from nowhere, though in fact, it's quite reasonable.
 Do some search here.